vishwafernando/MyGPT/SETUP.md

 4. Sign up/sign in using Clerk
 5. Try sending a message to test Gemini AI
 6. Try uploading an image to test ImageKit
+7. Generate an image (Cloudflare Workers AI): open the image tool and run a prompt

 ## Troubleshooting Quick Fixes